Nitrogen vacancy centers in diamond as angle-squared sensors: Experimental Data

 \section{Experimental Data}

-To verify the above-mentioned theoretical predictions, electronic spin resonance (ESR) was performed on diamond nanocrystals with NV ensembles.
-The nanocrystals used for this purpose were $\sim$100~$nm$ in diameter and were prepared using high pressure high temperature (HPHT) techniques.
-We spin-coated them on a polished piece of silicon, with a density low-enough to be able to resolve individual nanodiamonds.
-Confocal laser scanning microscopy (CLSM) was employed to visualize and detect the fluorescence of the nanocrystals.
-Green laser light ($\lambda$ = 532~$nm$) was used to excite the NV centers in these nanocrystals and their fluorescence was detected by cutting out wavelengths between 517~$nm$ and 548~$nm$, using a notch filter.
-To drive resonant transitions between $\ket{0}$ and $\ket{\pm 1}$ spin states, a microwave (MW) drive was applied to this sample using an un-terminated loop, 2-3~mm in diameter, made out of 30~$\mu$m diameter tungsten wire.
-This resulted in a dip in fluorescence at the frequency corresponding to the energy gap between the $\ket{0}$ and $\ket{\pm 1}$ spin states i.e. $\sim$2.87~$GHz$.
-This is the characteristic ESR signal as expected from single NV centers or NV center ensembles~\cite{Gruber97, Balasub08, Doherty2013}.
-ESR signals from three such diamond nanocrystals on our sample is shown in the figure below.
-The breaking of the ESR dip into two dips shows the presence of strain and breaking of axial symmetry, again as expected for NV center ensembles~\cite{Gruber97}.
+To test the predictions, electronic spin resonance (ESR) was performed on diamond nanocrystals with NV center ensembles.
+The nanocrystals used for this purpose were $\sim$100~nm and were prepared using high pressure high temperature (HPHT) techniques (Ad\'{a}mas Nanotechnologies: ND-NV-100nm (400NV)).
+The diamond nanocrystals were spin-coated on polished silicon with low density, so individual nanocrystals could be resolved.
+Confocal laser scanning microscopy (CLSM) was employed to visualize and detect the photoluminescence of the NV centers.
+Green laser light ($\lambda$ = 532~nm) was used to excite the NV centers in these nanocrystals and their photoluminescence was detected using a single photon counting module (SPCM) after filtering out wavelengths between 517~nm and 548~nm using a notch filter.
+To drive resonant transitions between $\ket{0}$ and $\ket{\pm 1}$ spin states, a microwave (MW) drive was applied to this sample using an un-terminated loop, 2 to 3~mm in diameter, made out of 30~$\mu$m diameter gold-plated tungsten wire.
+A dip in the photoluminescence intensity is detectable when the NV centers are driven at a frequency resonant with a spin transition.
+In the absence of an external magnetic field a characteristic ESR signal, a dip in photoluminescence at $\sim$2.87~GHz is expected from single NV centers or NV center ensembles~\cite{Gruber97, Balasub08, Doherty2013}, and was obtained on our samples as well.

-To lift the degeneracy between $\ket{\pm 1}$ spin states, we applied an external magnetic field $B_\mathit{ext}$ around our sample, using electromagnetic coils.
-Due to experimental limitations, $\approx \pm$100~$mT$ was available in the direction perpendicular to the sample ($\hat{z}$), and $\approx \pm$25~$mT$ in the two directions parallel to the sample surface ($\hat{x}$ and $\hat{y}$).
-On a $3D$ plot, this accessible region of magnetic field can be though of as a cuboid with square faces of side 25~$mT$ and a height of $\pm$100~$mT$, as shown in \figref{fig:3D}.
-This cuboid-shaped region limits the accessible areas of magnetic fields with specific magnitudes, as shown by the shapes inside the cuboid.
-Full sphere can be accessed for $B_\mathit{ext} \leq$ 25~$mT$, but for 25~$mT$ $\leq B_\mathit{ext} \leq$ 100~$mT$ only spherical caps are accessible, as shown in Fig. 4(a).
-To account for all possible NV center directions in any arbitrarily-oriented diamond nanocrystal, we can think of $B_\mathit{zfs}$ as forming a sphere of radius 102.5~$mT$ on the same $3D$ plot.